inkline/inkline.io/content/docs/components/modal.md

 ::

 ### Color Variants
 Inkline includes multiple predefined modal styles, each serving its own semantic purpose.
-You can set the style of a `<i-modal>` using the `color` property.
+You can set the style of a `<IModal>` using the `color` property.
 By default, modals use the `light` variant.

 ::ContentTabs
 #preview